sdmg15/Best-websites-a-programmer-should-visit/README.md

 # Best-websites-a-programmer-should-visit
 Some useful websites for programmers.

-When studying CS, there are some useful websites you should visit in order to get better at programming, and to keep learning new things.
+When studying CS, these are some useful websites you should visit in order to get better at programming, and to keep learning new things.
 Here is a non-exhaustive list of some websites you should visit.
 This list will be updated whenever I find new links, but you can also contribute by adding some you know :wink:

 **Note** : [Chinese Version](https://github.com/tuteng/Best-websites-a-programmer-should-visit-zh)